Harry - Enforcer of Environment and Planning Act

-“I was an international driver and then a planner in the transport sector.
+I was an international driver and then a planner in the transport sector.
 I often worked seven days a week.
 Actually, I wanted something different.
-Something that would give me more time for my private life.
-I had never considered working for the government, but I was approached by someone I know from my village.
-Would I be interested in becoming an enforcement officer for the water board?
+Something with more space for my private life.
+I had never considered working for the government, but I was approached by someone I know from my village. water authority I water authority become an enforcement officer at the water authority ?

 ‘No two days are the same’

-Delving into the Environment Act
+Delving into the Environment and Planning Act

 I had no experience, but I took the plunge anyway, thinking, "Everything can be learned."
 And luckily so, because I was given a great opportunity here.
-I first shadowed experienced enforcement officers and immersed myself in the Environment Act.
+I first shadowed experienced enforcement officers and immersed myself in the Environment and Planning Act.
 Soon I was able to visit agricultural businesses myself.
 I used to work on the land myself.
 I have an affinity with the sector and speak the same language.”

 Harry is standing by the ditch measuring the water quality.